This information explains hormonal therapy for people with prostate cancer who are having radiation therapy.Back to top

 Hormonal therapy prevents prostate cancer cells from growing by:

-- Decreasing the amount of testosterone made by your testicles.
+- Decreasing the amount of testosterone your testicles make.

 - Blocking the action of testosterone and other male hormones.